-NEREIDS is a new network to connect and support early career researchers working in interdisciplinary disaster studies.
+NEREIDS is a new network to specifically connect and support early career researchers working in interdisciplinary disaster studies.

 Much emphasis is placed on “interdisciplinary” working (both in research and policy), yet there is a clear lack of support for early career researchers whose trajectories do not follow traditional disciplinary pathways – and often a lack of expertise in managing and maintaining meaningful and sustained collaboration across entrenched disciplinary boundaries.
-Often, the same institutions and bodies calling for interdisciplinary collaboration do not value or recognise actual interdisciplinary efforts or results, and early career researchers are particularly disadvantaged by the current structures of academia, publishing and research institutes.
+Often, the same institutions and bodies calling for interdisciplinary collaboration do not value or recognize actual interdisciplinary efforts or results, and early career researchers are particularly disadvantaged by the current structures of academia, publishing, and research institutes.

 This is a subnetwork of the UK Alliance for Disaster Research (UKADR) early career network.